 Today, the United States imports about 15 percent of its food supply from other countries.
 According to the U.S. Food and Drug Administration, “Other countries now supply about 32 percent of the fresh vegetables, 55 percent of the fresh fruit, and 94 percent of the seafood that Americans enjoy.”

-As a result of this – and a 2018 plagued by tainted foods and recalls – the FDA this week announced the rollout of a digital toolkit as part of a larger imported food safety strategy.
-The approach is aimed at four goals, according to the FDA:
+As a result of this, the FDA announced the rollout of a digital toolkit as part of a broader imported food safety strategy.
+The approach aims at four goals, according to the FDA:

-- Preventing food safety problems in the foreign supply chain prior to entry into the United States
+- Preventing food safety problems in the foreign supply chain before entry into the United States

 - Effectively detecting and refusing entry of unsafe foods at U.S. borders